-Chronic pancreatitis is characterized by ongoing inflammation leading to fibrotic changes in the pancreas with resulting diminished exocrine and endocrine function.
+Chronic pancreatitis is characterized by ongoing inflammation that leads to fibrotic changes in the pancreas, resulting in diminished exocrine and endocrine function.
 Chronic abdominal pain is the main symptom, which may be severe enough to limit quality of life.
-Several mechanisms such as outflow obstruction leading to ductal hypertension from strictures/stones and perineural inflammation have been implicated in the pathogenesis of pain in chronic pancreatitis.
-Continued ductal obstruction may eventually lead to parenchymal atrophy and loss of exocrine and endocrine function which may cause other symptoms including anorexia, malabsorption and weight loss.
-Therefore, relief of pancreatic ductal obstruction is a cornerstone in management of this disease.
+Several mechanisms, such as outflow obstruction leading to ductal hypertension from strictures/stones and perineural inflammation, have been implicated in the pain pathogenesis of chronic pancreatitis.
+Continued ductal obstruction may eventually lead to parenchymal atrophy and loss of exocrine and endocrine function, which may cause other symptoms including anorexia, malabsorption and weight loss.
+Therefore, relief of pancreatic ductal obstruction is a cornerstone in the management of this disease.

-Options for therapy depend on ductal morphology, and presence of PD stones and/or strictures.
-Pancreatic duct stones, which can occur in up to 90% of the patients, represent a significant target for therapeutic intervention[7].
-Stone predominant disease associated with a uniformly dilated PD is often seen in patients with idiopathic or genetic etiologies as compared to complex ductal morphology with strictures seen in patients with chronic alcoholic pancreatitis[8].
+Options for therapy depend on ductal morphology and the presence of PD stones and/or strictures.
+Pancreatic ductal stones, which can occur in up to 90% of patients, represent a significant target for therapeutic intervention[7].
+Stone predominant disease, associated with a uniformly dilated PD, is often seen in patients with idiopathic or genetic etiologies, as compared to the complex ductal morphology with strictures seen in patients with chronic alcoholic pancreatitis[8].

-Traditional ERCP techniques using extraction balloons and stone extraction baskets have a limited success rate of around 50% even in expert hands[9].
-The complication rate of pancreatic mechanical lithotripsy is three-fold higher than biliary lithotripsy, including trapped and broken baskets occurring in up to 10%[10].
-Extra corporeal shockwave lithotripsy (ESWL) is an important adjunct to managing pancreatic duct stones with a success rate of 60% for pain relief[11].
-However, limited availability, cost, need for multiple sessions along with concomitant ERCP to remove stone fragments and treat downstream strictures have limited widespread use[9].
-Further ESWL also requires a radiopaque target such as a calcified stone or the tip of a stent, limiting applicability with radiolucent stones.
-Management of radiolucent stones is more demanding as it may require ultrasound guidance or contrast injection through a nasopancreatic catheter[12].
+Traditional ERCP techniques using extraction balloons and stone extraction baskets have a limited success rate of around 50%, even in expert hands[9].
+The complication rate of pancreatic mechanical lithotripsy is three-fold higher than biliary lithotripsy, including trapped and broken baskets that occur in up to 10%[10].
+Extra corporeal shockwave lithotripsy (ESWL) is an important adjunct to managing pancreatic ductal stones, with a success rate of 60% for pain relief[11].
+However, the limited availability, cost, need for multiple sessions, along with concomitant ERCP to remove stone fragments and treat downstream strictures, have limited widespread use[9].
+Furthermore, ESWL also requires a radiopaque target such as a calcified stone or the tip of a stent, thus limiting applicability with radiolucent stones.
+The management of radiolucent stones is more demanding, as it may require ultrasound guidance or contrast injection through a nasopancreatic catheter[12].
 In addition, ESWL is less effective in patients with dense or multiple stones[13].

-POP guided intra-ductal lithotripsy has the potential to combine the advantages of endoscopy and ESWL.
-POP guided intraductal lithotripsy was described initially by Howell et al[14] and significant advances have been achieved since then.
+POP-guided intraductal lithotripsy has the potential to combine the advantages of endoscopy and ESWL.
+POP-guided intraductal lithotripsy was initially described by Howell et al[14], and significant advances have been achieved since then.
 Intraductal lithotripsy under direct visualization can be achieved by either electrohydraulic therapy (EHL) or laser lithotripsy (LL).
-The EHL probe consists of two coaxially insulated electrodes attached to a generator producing high voltage electrical impulses at a frequency of 1 to 20 Hz, with power settings between 50% to 100%[15].
+The EHL probe consists of two coaxially insulated electrodes attached to a generator producing high voltage electrical impulses at a frequency of 1 to 20 Hz, with power settings between 50-100%[15].
 Sparks at this site produce high amplitude hydraulic pressure waves during water immersion, which help in stone fragmentation[16].
-Neodymium: yttrium-aluminum-garnet laser has been used for pancreatobiliary stone fragmentation, by transforming optical energy into mechanical energy in the form of shockwaves via local plasma formation[17].
+Neodymium: yttrium-aluminum-garnet lasers have been used for pancreatobiliary stone fragmentation by transforming optical energy into mechanical energy in the form of shockwaves via local plasma formation[17].

-Pancreatoscopy guided lithotripsy
+Pancreatoscopy-guided lithotripsy

 Ten published studies were selected for review based on the inclusion criteria.
-Only two prospective studies with total 9 patients were identified, out of a total of 134 patients.
+Only two prospective studies with a total of 9/134 patients were identified.
 There were no prospective randomized studies.
-Only three published studies had more than 10 patients, however, they are all retrospective in nature.
-Majority of the included patients had chronic pancreatitis due to excessive alcohol use.
+Only three published studies had more than ten patients, however, they are all retrospective in nature.
+A majority of the included patients had chronic pancreatitis due to excessive alcohol use.